-1 – Start with a plan to attract birds you already see in or around your yard.
+1 – Start courting the birds you already see in or around your yard.
 Got a couple of cardinals?
-Start with food and feeders likely to appeal to them.
-Even if you ultimately want to attract a whole host of new species, bird activity begets other bird activity, so encourage the locals to gather.
+Start with food, feeders and habitat likely to appeal to them.
+Even if you ultimately want to attract a whole host of new species, bird activity attracts other birds, so encourage the locals to gather.

 2 – If you want to attract specific species, research what kind of food the bird(s) in question prefers, and also how they like to eat – some birds like small seeds in feeders, other meal worms on a platform feeder and still others don’t use feeders at all.

-4 – If the birds you hope to attract don’t like eating from feeders or aren’t into seeds in general, look for ways to make your plants and landscape attractive to them.
-You can put in plants that can serve as a food source (like berries) or put in plants that attract insects that your desired species eats.
+4 – If the birds you hope to attract don’t eat from feeders or aren’t into seeds in general, put in plants that can serve as a food source (like berries) or put in plants that attract insects that your desired species eats.
 Eastern bluebirds and Caroline Wrens will visit feeders, but are more interested in eating insects and small worms, for example.
 By limiting your use of pesticides and encouraging a healthy ecosystem, you’ll ensure there’s plenty of insects for the birds to eat.

 6 – Keep it clean!
 If you put out feeders or a bird bath, or if you provide some bird houses, make sure you keep the surfaces clean.
 Clear up any spilled or spoiled food, scrub out the basin regularly and make sure houses and perches are kept clean, free of debris and waste.
 You’ll have a more appealing environment for your birds (and yourself!)
 AND you’ll be ensuring they have a healthy environment.

-8 – Water!
+8 – Add water!
 Birds need water to drink and to bathe in.
 It keeps them clean and cool – even birds who don’t go in for seeds and feeders will stop by for a drink.
 Birds are more likely to notice your water if it has some movement or some sound, so if you can use a dripper or a fountain, so much the better.
 Make sure the water is always fresh and clean and that the basin is kept free from debris and algae.
 Depending on the range of birds, you may need to provide water in a range of depths, since little birds needs shallower water than big birds.
 A few flats stones in a larger bird bath can make it appealing and safe for smaller birds.

 10 – Enjoy yourself!
 Take time to just sit back and watch your feathered friends – it’s easy to get caught up in trying to attract new birds or in fussing with the feeders or whatever, but be sure to just enjoy the show.
 Do you feed or watch birds?
 What would you add to this list?
 Tell me in the comments!